What are My Child’s Chances of Scoliosis Progression?

 Prevent Scoliosis Progression by Being Proactive!

-Waiting until “after Christmas” to learn the Schroth Method may be fine for the adult spine, but not the most prudent decision if, for example, your daughter/son is twelve, has a Cobb angle in the 15-20º range, and a low Risser sign (i.e. lots of growth remaining).
+Waiting until “after Christmas” to learn the Schroth Method may be fine for the adult spine, but not the most prudent decision if, for example, your daughter/son is twelve, has a Cobb angle in the 20º range, and a low Risser sign (i.e. lots of growth remaining).
 Waiting could mean your child’s mild scoliosis may become a moderate scoliosis in no time.
-As the Cobb angle measurement increases, so does the likelihood your child becomes a candidate for a brace.
+As the Cobb angle measurement increases, so does the likelihood that your child becomes a candidate for more imposing treatments.

 Similarly, a 25° curve initially recommended for bracing can quickly progress if bracing is not administered in an appropriate time frame.
-It’s one reason we offer a 4-5 day bracing turnaround (which can be scheduled alongside Schroth method instruction at the same location) so patients can start tackling scoliosis head-on!
-If you are worried about your or your child’s risk of scoliosis progression, please contact us at 781-938-8558 to schedule a consultation and learn more about managing scoliosis with conservative treatments.
+It’s one reason we offer a four day bracing turnaround (which can be scheduled alongside Schroth method instruction, when available) so patients gain the knowledge to start tackling scoliosis head-on!
+If you are worried about your or your child’s risk of scoliosis progression and have interest in learning more, please contact us!

 Lonstein JE & Carlson JM.
-The predication of curve progression in untreated IS during growth.
+The prediction of curve progression in untreated IS during growth.
 J Bone and Jt Surg 66-A. 1207-1221.

 Van Goethem J, Van Campenthout A. Scoliosis.
 In: , van Goethem J, van den Hauwe L, Parizel PM, eds.
 Spinal imaging: diagnostic imaging of the spine and spinal cord.
 Heidelberg, Germany: Springer, 2007;95–108.